Psychotherapist

 Insurance

-As an associate level clinician affiliated with the Shelterwood Collective, I am able to accept insurance through Premera and Lifewise.
+As an associate level clinician affiliated with the Shelterwood Collective, I am “In Network” with Premera and Lifewise.

 Location